-- Ensure that the appropriate control and support agencies are in attendance or have been notified by the controller and are responding to an emergency. - In the event of uncertainty, determine which agency is to perform its statutory response role, where more than one agency is empowered to perform that role. - Ensure the Incident Controller has formed and is chairing an Incident Emergency Management Team (IEMT) or, if the Incident Controller is unable to attend or there are several disparate emergencies within the municipality, form and chair an IEMT. - Arrange for the provision of resources requested by control and support agencies and escalate unfulfilled requests to the RERC. - Advise the RERC of emergencies that have the potential to require supplementary resources from outside the municipal district. ensure timely warnings and information are provided to the community and support agencies by the control agency. - Ensure the Incident Controller has developed and issued an incident action plan (including objectives and strategies for managing the incident). - Ensure the Municipal Emergency Resource Officer is advised of the emergency, is available to provide access to municipal resources if required and is receiving information as appropriate. - Attend, or arrange delegate to attend the Municipal Emergency Coordination Centre, if activated consider registration of persons evacuated or otherwise affected across the municipality. - Consider the provision of relief to evacuees and agency personnel where necessary and advise the Municipal Recovery Manager of requirements. - Consider the need for declaration of an emergency area. - Ensure the municipal recovery manager has been notified by the incident controller of the emergency. - Provide the RERC with information or advice on issues relating the control, command and coordination of the emergency response, including issues relating to consequence management, the provision of relief and the transition to recovery. - The appointed MERC in Colac Otway Shire is the Officer in Charge of the Colac Police Station.
+- Ensure that the appropriate control and support agencies are in attendance or have been notified by the controller and are responding to an emergency. - In the event of uncertainty, determine which agency is to perform its statutory response role, where more than one agency is empowered to perform that role. - Ensure the Incident Controller has formed and is chairing an Incident Emergency Management Team (IEMT) or, if the Incident Controller is unable to attend or there are several disparate emergencies within the municipality, form and chair an IEMT. - Arrange for the provision of resources requested by control and support agencies and escalate unfulfilled requests to the RERC.

+- Advise the RERC of emergencies that have the potential to require supplementary resources from outside the municipal district. ensure timely warnings and information are provided to the community and support agencies by the control agency. - Ensure the Incident Controller has developed and issued an incident action plan (including objectives and strategies for managing the incident). - Ensure the Municipal Emergency Resource Officer is advised of the emergency, is available to provide access to municipal resources if required and is receiving information as appropriate. - Attend, or arrange delegate to attend the Municipal Emergency Coordination Centre, if activated consider registration of persons evacuated or otherwise affected across the municipality. - Consider the provision of relief to evacuees and agency personnel where necessary and advise the Municipal Recovery Manager of requirements. - Consider the need for declaration of an emergency area. - Ensure the municipal recovery manager has been notified by the incident controller of the emergency. - Provide the RERC with information or advice on issues relating the control, command and coordination of the emergency response, including issues relating to consequence management, the provision of relief and the transition to recovery. - Ensure the control agency for the emergency has organized an operational debrief with participating agencies as soon as practicable after cessation of response activities.

+The appointed MERC in Colac Otway Shire is the Officer in Charge of the Colac Police Station.